yashclone999/Github-Gists-for-Project-Summarys/README.md

 ## Starting applications
 1. On starting server first, it should run on port 3000 by default.
 Starting react app second, it should run on 3001.
-2. `If any of them run on different port then update the respective port numbers as specified in the following steps 1 to 5`
+2. **If any of them run on different port then update the respective port numbers in files as specified in the following steps 1 to 5**

 ## Running server and react application
 1. ~/Node/Manage-Todos/server$ npm start